 Okay, so this little gem really deserves a post of its own, rather than being hidden in the Chili Lime Shrimp Bowls recipe post.
 This easy pineapple salsa is SO good that I could just sit and eat it out of the bowl (and I did while i was making the shrimp bowls!).
 It’s really simple and extremely versatile.
 You can use this to top chicken, fish, burritos, quesadillas, salads… the sky is the limit.
 It should stay good in the refrigerator for 3-4 days but chances are it won’t last that long!

 You can make this with fresh pineapple when it’s in season and on sale, or you can use canned pineapple in a pinch during the off season.
-The lime, cilantro, and red onion have enough freshness to really make this easy pineapple salsa pop even when you have to use canned pineapple.
+You’ll get better texture with the fresh pineapple, but the lime, cilantro, and red onion have enough freshness to really make this easy pineapple salsa pop even when you have to use canned pineapple.

 Easy Pineapple Salsa